ArchipelagoMW/Archipelago/worlds/ff1/docs/multiworld_en.md

 4. Press the `NEW` button beside `Seed` a few times
 5. Click `GENERATE ROM`

 It should download two files.
-One is the `*.nes` file, which your emulator will run, and the other is the yaml file required by Archipelago.gg
+One is the `*.nes` file which your emulator will run, and the other is the yaml file required by Archipelago.gg

 At this point, you are ready to join the multiworld.
 If you are uncertain on how to generate, host, or join a multiworld,